-With its mix of tradition and modernism, fusion of vibrant cultures and its love of creating green spaces they always seem to get the balance just right.
+With its mix of tradition and modernism, a fusion of vibrant cultures, and its love of creating green spaces they always seem to get the balance just right.

 Although there are so many sites to explore in this vibrant city, one you really can’t miss is the glorious Gardens By The Bay.

 Located in the heart of the city near Marina Bay, the gardens sprawl across 250 acres of reclaimed land.
 With gardens, attractions, and exhibitions for every taste and age it really is worth a visit for anyone who travels to Singapore.

 Jump Ahead To